 Here’s where it becomes interesting.

-We note to the building manager the Evacuation diagram is well over 5 years old.
-We explain the evacuation diagrams should be updated every 5 years by an appropriately qualified team.
+We note to the building manager the Evacuation diagram is well over five years old.
+We explain that evacuation diagrams should be updated every five years by an appropriately qualified team.
 A team who knows the standards and knows the changes in standards since this evacuation diagram was last printed and installed.

-We explained the dangers behind such behaviour, and through this discussion, we discover the Building Manager is a member of the committee and wanted to save money.
+We explained the dangers behind such behaviour, and through this discussion, we discovered the Building Manager is a member of the committee and wanted to save money.